tsung-wei-huang/ece5960-physical-design/README.md

 ## Questions

 If you have any questions, please create an [issue page](https://github.com/tsung-wei-huang/ece5960-physical-design/issues).
-We highly encourage you discuss any implementation details with others in the issue page.
+We highly encourage you discuss questions with others in the issue page.